torsor-io/torsor-io/src/components/blog/posts/entanglement.md

 By monogamy of entanglement,
 they cannot be entangled, *at all*, with Bob's qubit.
 So, we have the first half of the teleportation protocol!
 But if it isn't entangled with Alice, then what state *does* Bob have?
+This is where our next principle comes in.

-**Conservation of information.** This is where our next principle comes in: information is neither created nor destroyed.
+**Conservation of information.** A basic principle of quantum mechanics is that information is neither created nor destroyed.
 At first sight, this seems false, since every time we observe the system, we seem to destroy information and replace it with something else:
 $$